0hAodha/utility_scripts/README.md

  - `qutebrowser_search.sh`: script that finds all the search engines defined in the qutebrowser `config.py` configuration file and makes them available for searching via dmenu, i.e. allow web searching with qutebrowser without having to wait for it to start up before you start your search.
  - `repos_checker.sh`: script to find all of the Git repositories in the current directory & its sub-directories and display each found repository's `git status`.
- - `screenshot.sh`: screenshot script with selection using `maim` that both saves the image file and adds the image to the `xclip` clipboard, and notifies the user of the screenshot via `notify-send`.
  - `stdin_to_notis.sh`: scripts that reads from `stdin` and sends each line as a system notification.
  Intended for use when a program that outputs to `stdout` is called from a non-terminal or graphical program, making the `stdout` output inaccessible.
  The output can instead be piped into this script to make it readable as a system notification.